Quint-e/equivariant-self-supervision-tempo/README_datasets.md

 For the avoidance of doubt, we only show folders below, and the audio files are stored in these folders.

-For a complete reference, please take a look at the [dataset indexes](datasets_indexes), which spell out the file paths for each audio file, for each dataset.
+For a further reference, please take a look at the [dataset indexes](datasets_indexes), which spell out the file paths for each audio file, for each dataset.

 ## Magnatagatune